mvolkmann/blog/src/flutter.md

 It can take a few days to receive notification that your identity has been verified.

-Android apps are bundled in `.apk` files.
+Android apps can be bundled in either an
+Android Package (`.apk`) or Android App Bundle (`.aab`) file.
+Bundle files are smaller and are preferred.
-To generate one, enter `flutter build apk`.
+To generate an `.apk` file, enter `flutter build apk`.
+To generate an `.aab` file, enter `flutter build appbundle`.
-This takes several minutes to complete.
+These commands takes several minutes to complete.

-To upload an app to the Google Play store:
+To prepare for uploading an app to the Google Play store:

 - Create an upload keystore by entering the command below (specific to macOS or Linux) and answering questions.